DEMIST: A deep-learning-based task-specific denoising approach for myocardial perfusion SPECT: Proposed Task-specific denoising method

 To obtain an expression for the task-specific loss term $\mathcal{L}_{task}(\Th)$ in Eq.~\eqref{eq:hybrid_loss}, we recognize that the detection task on MPI-SPECT images is performed by human observers.
 Thus, a mathematical term that preserves features used by human observers while performing detection tasks will intuitively assist in improving performance on the detection task.
 In this context, there is substantial literature on mathematical model observers that emulate human-observer performance \cite{abbey2001human,burgess1981efficiency,burgess1988visual,burgess1994statistically,loo1984comparison}.
 Further, multiple experiments in human vision have shown that the human visual system processes data using frequency-selective channels \cite{barrett2013foundations}.
 By processing the features extracted from these channels, referred to as anthropomorphic channels, studies have shown that model observers can mimic human-observer performance \cite{myers1987addition,frey2002application,abbey2001human}.
 Of most relevance to this paper, this has also been validated in studies with MPI SPECT on the task of detecting perfusion defects \cite{sankaran2002optimum,wollenweber1999comparison}.
 Thus, a denoising technique that preserves features extracted by these channels may assist with improving observer performance on detection tasks.

 Motivated by these studies, we design the task-specific loss term to preserve features that are derived by applying these anthropomorphic channels to the images.
 Typically, these channels are applied to the 2-D image slices.
 Thus, first, the profiles of the channels are centered on the defect location and the inner product of the channels and the to-be-processed 2-D image slices are computed to yield the feature value.
-Mathematically, denote the number of voxels in each image slice by $N_{2D}$, denote an image slice by the $N_{2D}$-dimensional vector $\hat{\f}_{2D}$, denote the number of channels by $C$ and the $N_{2D}$-dimensional column vector corresponding to the $c^{th}$ channel by $\hat{\boldsymbol{u}}_c$.
-By concatenating the $C$ channel vectors, we obtain a $N_{2D}\times C$ operator $\U$.
+Mathematically, denote \rold{the number of voxels in each image slice by $N_{2D}$, denote }an image slice by the $N_{2D}$-dimensional vector $\hat{\f}_{2D}$, denote the number of channels by $C$ and the $N_{2D}$-dimensional column vector corresponding to the $c^{th}$ channel by $\hat{\boldsymbol{u}}_c$.
+By concatenating the $C$ channel vectors, we obtain a $N_{2D}\times C$ operator{matrix} $\U$.
 Denote the shift operator that centers the channel profiles to the signal location by $\mathcal{S}$.
-The application of the channel operator on the centered image slice yields a $C$-dimensional vector, referred to as the channel vector and denoted by $\v$:
+The shift operation on $\U$ can be represented by a multiplication of shift matrix $\boldsymbol{S}$ with the channel matrix $\U$.
+The application of the shifted channel operator{matrix} on the centered image slice yields a $C$-dimensional vector, referred to as the channel vector and denoted by $\v$: